-When it comes to your sales and marketing teams, you want them to act as yin and yang, two separate disciplines that complement each other, are interconnected, and give rise to each other.
+When you’re thinking about how to balance sales and marketing teams, you want them to act as yin and yang.
+In other words, two separate disciplines that complement each other, are interconnected, and give rise to each other.
 While this certainly sounds nice, it will come as a shock to nobody to realize that this balance is more difficult to attain than it should be.

 If you’ve struggled with nailing down a solid strategy for sales and marketing alignment, here are some of our best tips for finding the balance.

 1. Collect and Review Data (Together)

 Numbers don’t lie, and it’s normal for people to be skeptical of processes and initiatives they don’t know much about.
 If both teams rely on the same data, they’ll be on the same page.

 Data is the cornerstone of informed decision-making.
 By collectively analyzing metrics, both sales and marketing teams can gain a unified understanding of customer behaviors and market trends.